 - Go to our course page on Eagle Online and make yourself familiar with it.
-If this is your first online course don't stress too much!
+If this is your first online course - don't stress too much!
 Just play around with the site, check out how it works for a bit and you will be fine.
-Just contact me if there is anything you do not understand © - Watch videos on PLAGIARISM if you have not already. - Post in the "Who We Are" Forum: to get to know each other AND this is what I count to mark you as "present" for the course.
-You may be dropped if you do not post here. - For each week of the course, the basic procedure is to do the required reading, which will include Lecture Notes and other readings, and then complete the assessment by the Sunday night of each week.
-There are new readings and an assessment for every week. - The Calendar and Upcoming Events boxes to the right will alert you to upcoming Due Dates keep an eye on these. - The column on the left of your home page is where you can access all of the Discussion Forums, Essays and eventually the Exam. - In the opening sections of the course, you will find links to your style-guides and other helpful links and guides. - Browse the links in the RESOURCES section for hint and advice on essay writing especially writing for philosophy. - Be sure to understand what PLAGIARISM is and do not commit it during this, or any other course. - Consult the Discussion Post and Essay Rubrics.
+Just contact me if there is anything you do not understand © - > Watch videos on PLAGIARISM if you have not already. - Post in the "Who We Are" Forum: to get to know each other AND this is what I count to mark you as "present" for the course.
+You may be dropped if you do not post here. - For each week of the course, the basic procedure is to do the required reading, which will include Lecture Notes and other readings, and then complete the assessment by the Sunday night of that week, if there is an assessment.
+There is an assessment task approximately every second week. - The Calendar and Upcoming Events boxes to the right will alert you to upcoming due dates - keep an eye on these. - The column on the left of your home page is where you can access all of the Modules, Assignments, Discussions etc. Inside the Modules link, you will find a folder full of Essay Resources and other tools to help.

+- Browse the links in the RESOURCES section for hint and advice on essay writing especially writing for philosophy. - Be sure to understand what PLAGIARISM is and do not commit it during this, or any other course. - Consult the Discussion Post and Essay Rubrics.
 These tell you what is expected for each form of assessment, and will help you understand the grades you get (and how to aim higher!)

 Please communicate with me if you are having problems with the work, or need some extra help - I am here to help you succeed, so let me know EARLY so we can work together on the problem.
 You can always email me or call me.
 I am available to talk about philosophy, to offer help and advice about the course, and to help you find ways to get the most out of your studies and to help solve problems that might get in the way of these.
 So, please don't hesitate to get in touch - I am online every day and will get back to you within hours, most of the time.
+(I do make an exception for weekends - during which I may be slower than usual getting back to you, but not more than a day).

-Pre-course required reading: you should have already read this: Plato, 'The Ring of Gyges': Annotated version by Dr. Sally Parker-Ryan, CLICK HERE
+Pre-course required reading: you should have already read this:

+Plato, 'The Ring of Gyges': Annotated version by Dr. Sally Parker-Ryan (Go to my page on the Learning Web)